-8.1 Case 1: Grid mix
+7.1 Case 1: Grid mix

-Article 27(3), fourth subparagraph, of RED II defines that where electricity is used for the production of RFNBOs, either directly or for the production of intermediate products, the average share of electricity from renewable sources in the country of production, as measured two years before the year in question, shall be used to determine the share of renewable energy.
+Article 27(3), fourth subparagraph, of Revised Directive EU/2018/2001 defines that, where electricity is used for the production of RFNBOs, either directly or for the production of intermediate products, the average share of electricity from renewable sources in the country of production, as measured two years before the year in question, shall be used to determine the share of renewable energy.

-The average share of electricity from renewable sources in the country of production shall be determined by dividing the gross final consumption of electricity from renewable sources in the country of production calculated by analogy to the rules set out in Article 7(2) of Directive (EU) 2018/2001 by the gross electricity production from all energy sources as defined in Annex B to Regulation (EC) 1099/2008, except from water previously pumped uphill, plus imports minus exports of electricity to the country.
+The average share of electricity from renewable sources in the country of production shall be determined by dividing the gross final consumption of electricity from renewable sources in the country of production calculated by analogy to the rules set out in Article 7(2) of Revised Directive EU/2018/2001 by the gross electricity production from all energy sources as defined in Annex B to Regulation (EC) 1099/2008, except from water previously pumped uphill, plus imports minus exports of electricity to the country.

-Guarantees of Origin (GOs) according to RED II Art.
-19 for renewable electricity need to be cancelled for RFNBO production in EU-Member States and in EFTA States.
-The renewable electricity GOs for the direct line need to comply with the general requirements in Article 19 of RED II.
+Guarantees of Origin (GOs) according to Revised Directive EU/2018/2001 Art.
+19 for renewable electricity need to be cancelled for RFNBO production in EU Member States and EFTA States.
+The renewable electricity GOs for the direct line need to comply with the general requirements laid out in Article 19 of Revised Directive EU/2018/2001.
 In Member States where GOs cannot be issued for self-consumption, no GOs are required.

-Similarly, in third countries where a certification system similar to the definition in RED II Art.
-19 for renewable electricity exists, the related certificates need to be cancelled for RFNBO production.
+Similarly, in third countries where a certification system similar to the definition in Revised Directive EU/2018/2001 Art.
+19 for renewable electricity exists, the relevant certificates need to be cancelled for RFNBO production.